Who Dat? Where Y’at? (cheers to BigEasy.com)

 Dressed.
 Sandwiches in New Orleans either come dressed – with lettuce, tomato and mayonnaise – or they come undressed.
 (See Po’ boys)

-Etouffee.
-French for smothered.
+Étouffée. (pron. eh-too-fee, though commonly eh-too-fay – also see Roux) French for smothered.
 It’s a Creole and Cajun cooking technique often used with shellfish, like shrimp or crawfish, or even duck.
 The main ingredient is cooked in a brown sauce with tomatoes, onions and seasonings.
-Pronounced eh-TO-fay.
-(See Roux)

-Fais Do Do.
-Cajun term for a dance party.
+Fais Do Do. (pron. fay dough dough) Cajun term for a dance party.
 It literally means “to make sleep.”
 These large parties were originally held for family and friends in people’s homes.
-As the music and dancing went late into the night children would eventually tire themselves out and go off to sleep without being told.
-Hence the name.
-Pronounced “fay dough dough.”
+As the music and dancing went late into the night, children would eventually tire themselves out and go off to sleep without being told; hence the name!

 Faubourg.
 French for neighborhood.
 The areas outside the original city limits were given names like Faubourg Marigny, Faubourg St. John, Faubourg Treme.
 They are still called that.

-Gris Gris.
-Pronounced gree-gree.
+Gris Gris. (pron. gree-gree).
 Something magic, or a good luck charm.
 Gris gris bags and little totems are often the symbols of cast voodoo spells. .
 (See voodoo)

 Gumbo.
 New Orleans’ most famous soup.
 Comes from the African term for okra (gombo), which slaves used to thicken the soups.
 Gumbos are now thickened in different ways and can include everything (a gumbo ya-ya) or be predominantly seafood, fowl and sausage, or vegetarian (gumbo z’herbes).

 Hurrication.
-During Hurricane season (late summer to early fall) many New Orleanians take a short vacation out of state.
+During Hurricane season (late summer to early fall) many New Orleanians & South Louisianains take a short vacation out of state.

 Jambalaya.
 A well seasoned rice dish cooked with sausage and usually chicken.
 It’s a rustic dish meant to be cooked in a large pot to feed many.

-Lagniappe.
-Pronounced lan-yap.
-French for a little extra or a bonus.
+Lagniappe. (pron. lan-yap).
+French for a little extra, or a bonus.
 As in “They threw in a little lagniappe.”

-Laissez les bon temps roulez.
+Laissez les bon temps roulez (pron. lay-say lay bohn-tohn roo-lay).
 French for “let the good times roll.”
 Never taken lightly in New Orleans.

 Muffaletta.
 An Italian sandwich originally created (and still awesome) at the Central Grocery.
-It stacks ham, salami and provelone cheese on a special round loaf of bread and then stuffs it with olive salad.
-Pronounced “mu-fa-latta.”
+It stacks ham, salami and provolone cheese on a special round loaf of bread and then stuffs it with olive salad.
+Pronounced “moo-fa-latta.”

 Mymomenem.
-Y’at for “my mom and them” or my family or my mom’s place.
-When one goes to visit one’s mother, one can say “I’mgoinbymymomenem’s.”
+An inclusive ‘word’, for “my mom and them” or my family or my mom’s place.
+When one goes to visit one’s mother, one can say “I’mgoinbymymomenem.”

 Parish.
 Louisiana has parishes instead of counties.
 New Orleans is in Orleans Parish.